SkylineCommunications/dataminer-docs/connector-help/connector_help/EVERTZ_3025EMC.md

 ## About

-This driver is used to monitor faults in the Evertz 3025EMC device.
+This connector is used to monitor faults in the Evertz 3025EMC device.
 The information is retrieved via an **SNMP** connection.

 ## Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP Connection:**